|

 of their full package of services.
 However,

-phone around to different funeral homes
+possible phone around to different funeral

-to check beforehand.
+homes to check beforehand.

 Whatever